therealshivrajroman/SHIVRAJ_QAQC/README.md

 🏗️ Professional Experience
 Here are highlights from my past roles:

-Capacite InfraProjects Ltd. — QA/QC Engineer
+-Capacite InfraProjects Ltd. — QA/QC Engineer

 Conducted rigorous site inspections and material testing to ensure compliance with IS codes and project specifications.